mauropappaterra/Gunem-Down/README.md

 <h1 id="up"> Gun'em Down </h1>
 A 3D, never-ending, machine gun, survival game created using Unity3D's engine and C#.<br>
-<a href="https://www.dropbox.com/sh/nrkd4lo5xq2ne5c/AAC7Ug149DK6lMnsTn9crcnMa?dl=0" target="_blank">Click here to download the entire game from Dropbox!</a>
+<a href="https://www.dropbox.com/sh/nrkd4lo5xq2ne5c/AAC7Ug149DK6lMnsTn9crcnMa?dl=0" target="_blank">You can download the full game from Dropbox following this link!</a>
 <br><br>
 <b>CONTENTS</b><br>
 <a href="#run">Instructions to run the game</a><br>